This article covers common errors in Stile and what to do if you encounter them.

 If you are a student, ask your teacher to check your email address in their Students list on Stile.
 If the email was mistyped when the account was created then you will need to enter it exactly as it appears on their Students list (typos and all).
 You can update your email address to the correct one once you are logged in.

-This can happen if your students share computers and forget to log out at the end of their class session.
-Always be sure your students log out of Stile before leaving a shared computer for someone else to use!
+This can happen if you or your students share computers and forget to log out at the end of the session.
+Always be sure to log out of shared devices!

-To log out of Stile, click on the student's name (or "edit profile") in the upper right corner of the screen and then click the Log out button, next to Change password.
+Help your student log out of Stile.
+Click on the student's name (or "edit profile") in the upper right corner of the screen and then click the Log out button.
+Next, help your student sign out of the device completely.
+Log back in to the device using the student's correct credentials and then log in to Stile.

 Permission Denied - 403 error